London, England

 Program Overview

-In lively London, Westminster is the UK’s most diverse university, with a slew of award-winning initiatives that raise cultural awareness and advance gender equality.
-Winner of the EcoCampus Gold Award, Westminster’s four campuses offer options galore.
-Pursue topics ranging from art to business.
-Add a future-building internship in business, fine arts, communications, sciences, or social sciences.
-Take a break to see hang out by the Thames or discover anime, netball, and more with one of the University’s many student groups.
+Winner of the EcoCampus Gold Award, the university’s four campuses offer options galore.
+Pursue topics ranging from art to business and check out unique London Studies options like Photography in London and Black London: Black History in London from Tudors to Today.
+Add a future-building internship in business, fine arts, communications, science, or social science.
+Take a break to hang out by the Thames or discover anime, netball, and more through one of many student groups.

 Details at a Glance